Arrin-KN1E/SDR-Band-Plans/README.md

 ### Color Legend
 1. All allocation colors follow a color legend.
 You can refer to this color legend in the [Color Legend Listed](#color-legend-listed) section of this README or use the SDR# XML file.
-1. Channelized areas will have alternating individual channel colors similar in appearance but emphasize the different channels within the same general allocation. _e.g.
-CB example image shows odd channels are lighter and even channels are darker._
+1. Channelized areas will have alternating individual channel colors similar in appearance but emphasize the different channels within the same general allocation. _e.g. **See CB reference image**: shows odd channels are lighter and even channels are darker._